juxt/aero/README.md

 ## Tag literals

 Aero provides a small library of tag literals.
+If you need more options, check out [monkey-projects/aero-ext](https://github.com/monkey-projects/aero-ext)

 ### env